luc-tielen/blog/site/posts/static_analysis_using_haskell_and_datalog.md

 When creating your Datalog queries, you can either check for "positive" or "negative" scenarios.
-With positive scenarios, I mean Datalog queries that search which values match certain criteria (like in this example).
-Negative scenarios on the other hand check if an error situation occurred.
+With positive scenarios, I mean Datalog queries that search which values match certain criteria.
+Negative scenarios on the other hand check if an error situation occurred (like in this example).

 One final thing to note here is that in a more complete implementation the query would contain extra information (for example line numbers).
 This has some